 Local and convective acceleration (inertia) terms are neglected in watermover equations that simulate overland and canal flow.
-These watermovers use a diffusion-wave approach where the volume flux is proportional to the head gradient.
-Omission of the localacceleration term limits RSM to the simulation of slowly-varying transients, and neglecting of the convective acceleration term limits the ability of RSM to accurately simulate spatial variability in flow conveyance.
-The diffusion-wave approach is primarily suited for overland flow on mild slopes, making it compatible for use in most inland flow systems and water bodies in South Florida under most conditions.
+These watermovers use a special type of diffusionwave approach where the volume flux is proportional to the head gradient.
+Omission of the local-acceleration term limits RSM to the simulation of slowly varying transients, and neglecting of the convective acceleration term limits the ability of RSM to accurately simulate spatial variability in flow conveyance.
+The diffusion-wave approach is suited for overland flow in steep to mild slopes, making it compatible for use in most inland flow systems and water bodies in South Florida under most conditions.
 Exceptions arise where and when the inertial effects are significant.
 Flows in coastal areas influenced by tides cannot be simulated by the diffusion-wave approximation due to the importance of the local and convective acceleration terms.
-Inertial effects in flows through structures also could be significantly dependent on the structure-discharge rate, the converging and diverging channel geometry at the structure, and the nonlinear behavior of the structure.
+Inertial effects in flows through structures also could be significant, dependent on the structure-discharge rate, the converging and diverging channel geometry at the structure, and the nonlinear behavior of the structure.
 Furthermore, the RSM strategy of recovering some of the convective inertia through the use of E instead of H, as described by Lal (1998), may be unwise.
 In one-dimensional flow, the fully-dynamic diffusivity (including all inertia terms) is closer to the kinematic hydraulic diffusivity (neglecting all inertia terms) than the convective-only (partial inertia) model (Ponce, 1990).

 The diffusion-wave applicability criteria used in the RSM (Ponce et al., 1978) should be qualified as an extension from one-dimensional to two-dimensional flow.
 Although the convective and diffusive properties of one-dimensional surface flow are well known, the same is not true for two-dimensional surface flows.
-For instance, how the diffusivity in one dimension (Ponce, 1989) is resolved in two dimensions remains an open question in the scientific literature.
+For instance, how the diffusivity in one dimension (Ponce, 1989) is resolved in two dimensions.

 In one-dimensional canal flow, the use of lookup tables in the RSM renders the simulation kinematic and therefore not subject to physical diffusion.
 Any hydrograph diffusion manifested in the simulation would necessarily be a function of grid size (Cunge, 1969).
-Therefore, an assessment should be made of how the use of lookup tables are reconciled with the diffusion-wave assumption, which has built-in physical diffusion through the hysteresis in the rating.
+Therefore, an assessment should be made of how the use of lookup tables is reconciled with the diffusion-wave assumption, which has built-in physical diffusion through hysteresis in the rating.

-In summary, adopting the diffusion-wave approach for RSM development imposes limitations on the use of RSM in South Florida.
-However, this concern must be balanced with experience which suggests that the diffusion-wave assumption is a practical one when simulating regional overland flows, and inclusion of the inertia terms is likely to make the model difficult to control.
+In summary, adopting the diffusion-wave approach for RSM development imposes some limitations on the use of RSM in South Florida.
+However, this concern must be balanced with experience, which suggests that the diffusion-wave assumption is reasonable for simulating regional overland flows in South Florida under most conditions.
+Nonetheless, potential client users must be cautioned about limitations of the RSM stemming from the diffusion-wave approximation.